 The Biggest and Fastest Growing Brands meet customers needs… Does yours?

 When customers make a purchase, they will often consider (conscious or otherwise) a variety of options prior to making a decision.
-Trying to understand this process and how well brands meet customer needs has been historically difficult, if not impossible, until now!
+Trying to understand this process and how well brands add brand value and meet customer needs has been historically difficult, if not impossible, until now!

 Many companies struggle to articulate what benefits and values they deliver so it is unsurprising that they can be misunderstood.
 Whilst many businesses know the product or service that they want to deliver, they often have difficulty in explaining it or aligning it to what people need or want.
 Historically, Maslow’s ‘Hierarchy of Needs’ has been a popular tool for brands to help understand customer needs due to its simplicity.
 However, the model consistently fails to explain how people make choices because decisions are often instantaneous and incorporate multiple factors and fuzzy logic.

 Not only do brand owners struggle to define their brands but we also find it difficult to explain accurately why we choose one product over another.
 There are many reasons for this, partly because of phenomena such as Behavioural Economics and System 1 Thinking are at play.
 In addition to these many unseen forces, our relationships with brands is often sub-conscious and most people do not have the skills to explain what they look for in a brand and why they are prepared to pay a premium for certain brands.

 Introducing the Brand Values System